Blog

 Before 2020, profit margins on retail gasoline would barely crack 10%, more recently it is common to see that percentage rise to nearly 15% of the price of gasoline.

 Quarterly average U.S. rack-to-retail margin from Q12014 – Q32023 (to date).
-Each dot represents a quarter (in chronological order the 1st dot is Q1 2014 for example), while the line is a linear regression that gives an idea of where margins may be trending.
+Each dot represents a quarter (in chronological order the 1st dot is Q1 2014 for example), while the line is a linear regression that gives an idea of where retail gasoline margins may be trending.
 The average margin from Q12014-Q42022 was 26.94cts/gal…the standard deviation that measures the variability from the average is 9.2cts.

-There are several theories as to why margins are on the rise, stemming from M&A activity over the years putting more stations in fewer hands, to increased labor costs and the current high interest rate environment in the United States.
+There are several theories as to why retail gasoline margins are on the rise, stemming from M&A activity over the years putting more stations in fewer hands, to increased labor costs and the current high interest rate environment in the United States.
 Market volatility is also playing a significant role as several global events have impacted margins whether that was the COVID-19 pandemic in 2020 or the Russian invasion of Ukraine in 2022, petroleum markets from futures down to rack have become much more volatile.
-Large swings in prices can have a massive impact on margins, more on that in a bit.
+Large swings in prices can have a massive impact on retail gasoline margins, more on that in a bit.

 Typically the strongest margins come in the second half of the year when retail prices have a tendency to drop.
 Over the past 10 years from 2014-2023, eight times the best monthly average margin came in either the 3rd (3x) or 4th (5x) quarter.
 The strong autumn performance underscores one of the great myths of the U.S. gasoline business.
 Consumers tend to believe that gasoline retailers prosper when street prices rise, and conversely empathize with station operators as prices decline.